palaeoverse/PaleontologyTaskView/Paleontology.md

 - `r pkg("divvy")` has functions to conduct spatial subsampling for biogeography and biodiversity studies and calculate common biodiversity and range-size metrics.
 - `r github("Liudas-Dau/hespdiv")` has functions to conduct hierarchical spatial sampling and perform analysis and visualization of these samples.
 - `r pkg("ppgm")` can be used to conduct paleophylogeographic modeling of climate niches and species distributions.
+- `r pkg("CoordinateCleaner")` can be used to generate inputs for [PyRate](https://github.com/dsilvestro/PyRate), a program in Python that can estimate speciation and extinction rates from incomplete fossil data (Silvestro et al. 2014).

 Users may also find packages in the `r view("Spatial")` task view useful for analyzing paleobiogeography.